raghavbud1597/wordle/README.md

 - **Light and Dark Theme**: Toggle between light and dark themes for better accessibility and user preference.
 - **Keyboard Representation**: Visual feedback on a virtual keyboard to represent tile colors for each guessed letter.
 - **How to Play Modal**: Access instructions on how to play the game through an interactive modal.
+- **Accessibility**: Designed to be accessible to individuals with disabilities, ensuring inclusive gameplay for everyone.

 ## Installation